“One of the best investments we can make in a child’s life is high-quality early education”- Barack Obama

 Source: Moneycontrol

 Among medical inflation, education inflation too has taken a high road in costs!
-To justify this, a great example could be the IIM Bangalore’s MBA Programme that last decade used to cost somewhere around Rs.13 lakh and now it stands over Rs.23 lakh for only a two-year course.
+To justify this, a great example could be the IIM Bangalore’s MBA Programme that last decade used to cost around Rs.13 lakh and now it stands over Rs.23 lakh for only a two-year course.
 The amount has doubled.

-Take the Assistance of Financial Advisor
+Take the Assistance of a Financial Advisor

-A financial advisor is like a guiding light that helps to cross the hurdles in your journey towards achieving your financial goal.
+A financial advisor is like a guiding light that helps to cross the hurdles in your journey toward achieving your financial goal.
 When it comes to child education plans, financial planners focus on emphasizing flexibility in their investments.

 For the major initial years, they focus on enhancing your wealth to beat education inflation.
 With this, they focus more on equity, and as you are approaching your goal, they restructure this investment towards a hybrid fund and simultaneously towards debt!